wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-osquery.rst

         # systemctl start osqueryd

 #.
-Restart the Wazuh agent to apply changes.
+Restart the Wazuh agent to apply the changes.

     .. code-block:: console